-You may be eligible for Social Security Disability Insurance (SSD) benefits if the disabling effects of your shoulder pain are severe enough.
-Long term disability (LTD) for shoulder pain, whether through a policy provided by your employer or your own private insurance, can be more difficult to obtain unless there is a fracture involved.
+Long-term disability (LTD) for shoulder pain, whether through a policy provided by your employer or your own private insurance, can be more difficult to obtain unless there is a fracture involved.
 The evidence needs to show that your injury impairs your ability to perform basic functions like pulling, lifting, pushing, or grasping.

 Common Disabling Shoulder Problems

 To claim disability benefits for shoulder pain, you must have a diagnosis that shows you have a disabling condition.
 Some common diagnoses include: